-- 1. General: Costume classes are to be judged 75% on originality of costume and 25% on presentation. - Class may be divided as Individual (1-2 people/1 miniature horse), or as a Group (2 people or more/1 miniature horse or more). - To be shown at a walk both ways of the arena and lined up in the middle of the arena for final judging. - Costume entries may be driven and led.
-Entries may utilize one or more handlers, miniature horses and/or other animals. - b) Costumes must be considered safe.
+- General: Costume classes are to be judged 75% on originality of costume and 25% on presentation. - Class may be divided as Individual (1-2 people/1 miniature horse), or as a Group (2 people or more/1 miniature horse or more). - To be shown at a walk both ways of the arena and lined up in the middle of the arena for final judging. - Costume entries may be driven (must be safety tested for driving) and led.
+Entries may utilize one or more handlers, and miniature horses. - b) Costumes must be considered safe.